Stephane Acka

-Stephane Acka (born 11 October 1990) is an Ivorian footballer who plays as a defender.
-In his career Acka played in Italy, Romania and Turkey.
+Stephane Acka (born 11 October 1990) is an Ivorian professional footballer who plays as a defender for Azerbaijan Premier League club Zira FK.
+In his career, Acka has played in Italy, Romania, Turkey, Israel and Azerbaijan.

 Personal life

-Stephane Acka grew up in Verona, Italy and spent his football formation years in the Hellas Verona youth academy.
+Stephane Acka grew up in Verona, Italy, and spent his football formation years in the Hellas Verona youth academy.
 His brother Lorenzo is also a footballer, who played in the lower leagues of Italy and Romania.
 They played against each other in a CSM Reșița against Universitatea Craiova game in the sixteenths-finals phase of the 2019–20 Cupa României, which ended with a 1–0 win for Universitatea.
 Stephane Acka speaks five languages, namely, Italian, Portuguese, Romanian, French and English.